Diving gas laws

-Boyle, Dalton, Henry: understanding physics for safe diving
+Boyle, Dalton, Henry: understanding physics to dive safely

 ℹ️ Educational content for informational purposes.
-Test your knowledge with the Nitrox calculator (Dalton's law) and the consumption calculator (Boyle's law).
+Test your knowledge with the Nitrox calculator (Dalton's Law) and the air consumption calculator (Boyle's Law).

 Boyle's Law